 The Magical Melodies from Taj Mahal 1963

 I first heard the song Jo Waada Kiya Woh Nibhana Padega in 2003 when I was just 11 years old on my Philips Stereo.
 The cassette had the songs of Taj Mahal on one side and Chaudhavi Ka Chaand on the other.
+Even as a child, the sheer gravity of the music felt like it belonged to another world, bridging the gap between historical royalty and modern-day nostalgia.

 He compels his love and says: